 I saw this quote on Twitter: “Life is like stepping into a boat that is about to sail out to the sea and sink.”
 It’s supposed to be a Zen Proverb but how can it be when it’s so depressing?
 Doesn’t that make life meaningless?
 Whazzup?

 We don’t think death’s a big deal because we forget it’s there at all.
 We’re just not used to thinking about our larger context.
-But if we do we realize that it is absolutely true that we all began to die the moment we were born.
+But if we do, we realize that it is absolutely true that we all began to die the moment we were born.

-Don’t be bummed out that you start dying the moment you’re born.
+Don’t be bummed out that we start dying the moment we’re born.
 It is that very time limit that gives life its value.
 So spend your life having awesome experiences.
 Challenge yourself.
 There’s nothing to lose.

 Now go have fun.
 It’s the Zen thing to do.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.